DanielJunghans/danieljunghans.github.io/_pages/resume.md

 </div>

 **Research Assistant**     <br />
-•	Conducted neural network research under the supervision of Dr. Charles Ofria and graduate student Jose Guadalupe Hernandez.<br />
+•	Conducted neural network research under the supervision of Dr. Charles Ofria and graduate student Jose Guadalupe Hernandez<br />
-•	Collaborated with graduate students to create the Emerging Researchers in Artificial Life workshop for the 2020 Artificial Life conference.<br />
+•	Collaborated with graduate students to create the Emerging Researchers in Artificial Life workshop for the 2020 Artificial Life conference<br />
-•	Attended weekly lab meetings and presented the research I conducted to an audience with a diverse background.
+•	Attended weekly lab meetings and presented the research I conducted to an audience with a diverse background

 <div style="overflow: hidden;">
 <p style="float: left; margin:0;"><i>Michigan State University Summer Research Opportunities Program (SROP)</i></p>
-<p style="float: right; margin:0;">05/19 - 07/19</p>
+<p style="float: right; margin:0;">05/19 - 08/19</p>
 </div>

 **Summer Research Assistant** <br />
-•	Worked with a team of graduate students under the supervision of Dr. Charles Ofria to produce high quality evolutionary computation research.<br />
+•	Worked with a team of graduate students under the supervision of Dr. Charles Ofria to produce high quality evolutionary computation research<br />
-•	Contributed to a publication in the Genetic Programming Theory and Practice Workshop XVII (2020).<br />
+•	Contributed to a publication in the Genetic Programming Theory and Practice Workshop XVII (2020): “Characterizing the Effects of Random Subsampling on Lexicase Selection”<br />
-•	Presented my research at the Mid-Michigan Symposium for Undergraduate Research (MID-SURE) at the end of my summer research experience in 2019.
+•	Presented my research at the Mid-Michigan Symposium for Undergraduate Research (MID-SURE) at the end of my summer research experience in 2019

 ### Publications & Presentations